charlesnicholson/nanocobs/README.md

   // look to result for details (bad args, bad payload) }
 ```
-## Deviations

-The COBS paper reserves the literal `0xFF` to indicate "254 data bytes *not* followed by a zero" (Page 4, Table 1).
-This situation occurs when a run of more than 254 non-zero bytes occur in the buffer, leaving the algorithm no ability to represent "distance to next zero" in a single byte.
-When this happens, an extra overhead code byte must be _inserted_ into the encoding stream 255 bytes later to indicate the distance to the next zero (or another special `0xFF` literal).

-This first implementation of `nanocobs` does not support this feature.
-Without it, there's a simple guarantee that the only bytes mutated during encoding and decoding are the sentinel bytes and the interior zero bytes.
-Note that in the current implementation, `nanocobs` does support large payloads as long as they don't have interior non-zero-byte runs greater than 254 bytes in length.
-If an interior non-zero-byte run longer than 254 bytes is encountered, encoding stops and `COBS_RET_ERR_BAD_PAYLOAD` is returned.
-The buffer is left in a partially-encoded indeterminate state.

-`nanocobs` should support this feature, but it will change the API and introduce more overhead. `cobs_encode` can no longer work in-place, and will need to take an additional larger `output` buffer, and support the new failure mode of "when _inserting_ new overhead `0xFF` code bytes, the `output` buffer was exhausted."
-Adding this functionality might take the form of a new encode function, or a "strict" option that immediately errors out (like the current behavior) if new overhead bytes need to be inserted.
-Perhaps something like `cobs_encode` and `cobs_encode_in_place` that share common functionality under the hood.

-In the meantime, it means that frames have a maximum size of 256 bytes, and the user-available portion is 254 bytes.
-That's 122 frames per second over a 250kbps UART link, approximately 8msec per frame.

-Finally, Zero Pair Elimination (ZPE) is not implemented.
-The ZPE variant, described in the paper at Section III Subsection D, further carves up the code-byte space to include a range reserved to describe _pairs_ of zeros at the destination offset.

 ## Developing

 `nanocobs` uses [catch2](https://github.com/catchorg/Catch2) for unit and functional testing; its unified mega-header is checked in to the `tests` directory.
 To build and run all tests, just run `make` from a terminal after cloning.